Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "When Can I Take a Bath or Shower after Surgery?"

 A shower is "do-able" a day or two after but you will need help.
 Consider placing a chair in the shower and having someone there to help you.
 If you are still "woosy" from the medication, wait until you are not.
 If you still have drains, a patient of mine thought up a trick using two shoe laces put tied together with some pins for the bulbs to keep them up near the neck.
 Wear it like a necklace.
-You need to be careful not to pull them out by mistake.
-On bathing, I recommend patient wait until the wound is pretty solid (no holes) and the drains have been out at least ten days.
+You need to be careful not to pull your drains out by mistake.
+On bathing, we recommend patients wait until the wound is pretty solid (no holes) and the drains have been out at least ten days.
 If you are uncomfortable with any of this, there is always the easy sponge bath.

 "I may have a hernia.
 Is this repairable during surgery and do insurance companies consider this?"

 Health insurance billing is often confusing.
 The real question you are probably trying to ask is whether or not the insurance company will make your operation less costly to you by covering a hernia repair if you need one.
 The answer requires a look into medical billing.
 The major determinants are whether the insurance company pays or not and the rate charged by the operating facility.
 Operating room bills can be huge and are generally quite large for insurance business.
-Cosmetic cases scheduled for operation often take advantage of severely discounted cash rates.
-When insurance enters the picture most operating facilities bill at their insurance rates.
-Frequently your share of cost for an insurance case is several times that which you would have paid if the case were strictly cosmetic (because of the rate difference).
+Cosmetic cases scheduled for operation at surgery centers often take advantage of severely discounted cash rates.
+When insurance enters the picture most operating facilities bill at their higher insurance rates.
+Frequently your share of cost for an insurance case is several times that which you would have paid if the case were strictly cosmetic (because of this rate difference).

 The kicker here is that insurance companies have a nagging tendency to deny payment on claims months after the procedure.
 The operating facilities then often stick the patient with the insurance rate as they have utilized their billing services and realized expense in doing so.
 This may leave the patient with a much larger bill than if she had paid cash in the first place.